williammadie/memo/c/c.md

 ### Named Pipe

-A **named pipe** also known as a **FIFO** is a special type of file that acts as a communication channel between two or more processes.
+A **named pipe** is a special type of file that acts as a communication channel between two or more processes.

 It has a **name** and can **be opened/closed**.